Indian spotted eagle: Description

 The Indian spotted eagle is about 60 cm in length and has a wingspan of 150 cm.
 It is broad-headed, with the widest mouth of all spotted eagles.
 This species is a lighter overall compared to its relatives, with a darker iris that makes the eyes appear darker than the plumage (rather than the other way around as in the two northern spotted eagle species).
 Adults can be told apart from the greater spotted eagle by its lighter colour, darker eyes, and habitat preference.
 After about three or four months the young birds are glossy brown with the tips of the head and neck feathers being creamy and giving a spotted appearance.
 The upper tail coverts are light brown with white giving a barred appearance.
 The median coverts have large creamy spots.
 After about eighteen months the bird moults and becomes a darker shade and has less spots.
-Some older juveniles, unlike the lesser and greater species, are not strongly spotted at all, making the common name somewhat misleading, and also lack the creamy buff nape patch of the juvenile lesser spotted eagle.

 Distribution and habitat

 The Indian spotted eagle is native to Bangladesh, Cambodia, India, Myanmar, Nepal, and (marginally) in Pakistan.
 It occurs in agricultural landscapes and tropical dry forests.